 Here are some tips to follow:

 Try to control when and where food is eaten by your child.
-Provide regular daily meal times with social interaction.
+Provide regular daily meal and snack times with social interaction.
 Demonstrate healthy eating behaviors.

-Involve your child in preparing foods and teach your child to make healthy choices by letting them choose foods based on the nutritional value.
+Involve your child in selecting and preparing foods.
+Teach your child to make healthy choices by letting them choose foods based on the nutritional value.

 Select foods with these nutrients when possible: vitamin E, calcium, magnesium, potassium, and fiber.

 Keep in mind: Most Americans need to cut the number of calories they consume.
 When it comes to weight control, calories do count.
-Controlling portion sizes and eating nonprocessed foods helps limit calorie intake and increase nutrients.
+Controlling portion sizes and limiting highly processed foods helps limit calorie intake and increase nutrients.

 Try to serve recommended serving sizes for each child.

-Make an effort to limit a child’s screen use to less than 2 hours daily.
+Make an effort to limit a child’s screen use to no more than 1 hour daily.
 Instead encourage activities that call for more movement.

 Promote physical activity.
-Children and adolescents need at least 60 minutes of moderate to vigorous physical activity on most days for good health and fitness and healthy weight during growth.
+Children and teens need at least 60 minutes of moderate to vigorous physical activity on most days for good health and fitness and healthy weight during growth.

-Encourage your child to drink fluid regularly during physical activity and drink several glasses of water or other fluid after the physical activity is completed to prevent dehydration.
+Encourage your child to drink fluid regularly during physical activity.
+They should also drink several glasses of water or other fluid after the physical activity is done to prevent dehydration.

-To find more information about the Dietary Guidelines for Americans 2015–2020 and to determine the appropriate dietary recommendations for your child’s age, sex, and physical activity level, visit MyPlate.gov and 2015–2020 Dietary Guidelines.
-Note that the MyPlate plan is designed for people over the age of 2 who do not have chronic health conditions.
+To find more information about the Dietary Guidelines for Americans 2020-2025 and to determine the appropriate dietary recommendations for your child’s age, sex, and physical activity level, visit MyPlate.gov and 2020-2025 Dietary Guidelines.
+Note that the MyPlate plan is designed for people over age 1 who don't have chronic health conditions.

 Always talk with your child’s healthcare provider regarding healthy diet and exercise requirements.